 Many people experience GI upset when they consume modern-day beans.
 Why?
 Because no one takes the time to soak beans overnight like grandma did anymore.

-Soaking beans overnight will result in a dish that will be much easier for you to digest!
-That’s because soaking reduces the beans’ oligosaccharide and lectin content while increasing enzymatic activity (Lucius, 2020).
+Pre-soaking beans will result in a dish that will be much easier for you to digest!
+Thatโs because soaking reduces the beans’ oligosaccharide and lectin content while increasing enzymatic activity (Lucius, 2020).

 Ingredients for Making the Refried Beans